b-kennedy0/b-kennedy0.github.io/privacy-policy-terms.md

 *Tracking & Cookies Data*
 We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.
 Cookies are files with small amount of data which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyse our Service.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.
+We use a cookie consent banner to obtain user consent as required under UK law.
+For more details, visit our Cookie Policy.

 Examples of Cookies we use:
 Session Cookies: We use Session Cookies to operate our Service.